samoula007/Paper_1/README.md

     - $f(\Omega_i) = \beta_i(p_i-\delta_i\cdot x_i) + (1-\beta_i)(1-\alpha_i)p_i$
     - The total expected optimized value is given by $\sum_{i\geq0}f(\Omega_i)$, and our goal is to optimize this value.
     - Note that $\beta_i$ is not input to the function, as it can be computed from the other arguments.
+---
 # Structures
-- Construct $k$ max priority queues $Q_j$:
+- Construct $k$ max priority queues $Q_j$
     - Each offer $j$ has a corresponding max priority queue $Q_j$ that contains the values $f(\Omega_i)$ of each customer
     - We have k such queues, namely $Q_1,Q_2,...,Q_k$.
     - Each queue is implemented using a binary heap (complete binary tree stored in an array).
     - The max value of the queue $Q_j$ is at the root of the heap.
-- Construct an array L of size k:
+- Construct an array L of size k
     - It references the head of each $Q_j$.
     - To find the max value fast.
-- Construct a lookup table T:
+- Construct a lookup table T
     - To delete an element from k priority queues efficiently.
     - It has size $n\times k$.
     - Each element references the place of a subscriber $i$ in each $Q_j$.
 # Algorithm
 1. For each offer
     1. For each customer, we compute $f(\Omega_i)$ and select the offer that maximizes it.
     2. We assign the settings that maximize $f(\Omega_i)$ for each i, and then decrement the number of offers for each offer used on a customer.
 # Time complexity, Space complexity, and Optimality of the solution
 - Refer to the corresponding sections of the paper.
+---
 # Uncertainties
 *The following points are only related to my understanding of the paper, and can be ignored during the implementation.*
 - Maybe we can represent $\gamma_i$ with a poisson distribution.